mwong510ca/15Puzzle_OptimalSolver/README.md

 * 3 (default) - [compare heuristic functions]  | text file [sample output 3]
 * 4 - [custom pattern]
 * 5 - [solver with display solution]
-* 6 - [timeout counter and average time per puzzle]
+* 6 - [stats] solve a number of puzzle, calculate the average time and a counter of timeout of search.
 Notes: runtime takes a little longer due to screen recording.

 ### Heuristic Functions - 7 heuristic functions to choose from: